 - No baggage fees for up to two bags,

 - One penalty-free flight change made at least 7 days in advance of departure,

-- Complimentary ground transportation between Taos Regional Airport and Taos Ski Valley for each scheduled flight via Taos Transportation, an affiliate of Taos Air.
+- Complimentary ground transportation between Taos Regional Airport and Taos Ski Valley (The Blake, Snakedance Condominiums and Dropoff at Thunderbird Road) for each scheduled flight via Taos Transportation, an affiliate of Taos Air.